NeuroenergeticsLab/energetic_costs/scripts/.ipynb_checkpoints/Manuscript Figures-checkpoint.md

 import pandas as pd
 import numpy as np
 from scipy import stats
+from scipy.optimize import curve_fit
 import seaborn as sns
-from nilearn import datasets, input_data import pingouin as pg
+from nilearn import datasets, input_data import pingouin as pg import nibabel as nib

 import enigmatoolbox
 from enigmatoolbox.utils.parcellation import surface_to_parcel,parcel_to_surface